 Secondly, the sales managers lack the required analytical skills to derive insights from sales data and take actions.
 To know about GrowthAspire Program for Sales Data Insights click here

 Thirdly, there is no clear benefit available to salespeople who use the software

-To avoid adoption a failure, the companies must not just rely on technology solution provider!
-It is the salespeople willingness to improve performance that will improve productivity, performance etc. The technology at best should enable the salespeople to do their job better.
+To avoid the adoption of a failure, the companies must not just rely on the technology solution provider!
+It is the salespeople willingness to improve performance that will improve productivity, performance, etc. The technology at best should enable the salespeople to do their job better.

 So, companies must plan extremely well and avoid common sources of failure.

 Here is a list of top 7 things successful companies have followed to ensure technology intervention among sales team success,

 1. Make everyone understand the need for technology and a new way of working

 What this means is, everyone in the sale team including allied functions such as marketing, Operations must be made part of the rollout initiative.
 It should be communicated as not about technology but more about doing sales better.

 Based on team knowledge and skills and the current way of how they work, training is mandatory to show how salespeople can achieve better success, earn more incentives by adopting a new way of working.
 There must be an emphasis on rewarding efforts, activities and not just results.